sohamcodes/NationwideTest/README.md

 touch .env
 ```

-2. Please enter the following details in the .env file to establish connection to local PostgresDB
+2. Please enter the following details in the .env file to establish connection to YOUR local PostgresDB
 ```Python
 hostname='Enter here'
 database='Enter here'